This post may contain affiliate links. See our affiliate disclaimer here.

 I honestly looked at buying a tiny house before we moved into the RV, but our style of travel was better suited for living in an RV.

-We like to move around a lot and while tiny houses CAN be mobile, they aren’t mobile like RV’s.
-The other reason I originally looked into tiny houses because of their sleek and modern design.
-But as it turns out we were able to renovate our older RV and our newer rig has quite the modern feel.
+We like to move around a lot, and while tiny houses can be mobile, they aren’t mobile like RVs.
+The other reason I originally looked into tiny houses is their sleek and modern design.
+But as it turns out, we were able to renovate our older RV, and our newer rig has quite the modern feel.

 7. How many miles per gallon do you get in one of those things (in other words, how much does gas cost)?